diwalsh/selsoo/README.md

 [Selsoo on YouTube](https://www.youtube.com/watch?v%253D-FOJuNiV3Lk)

 ### Description
 Selsoo is a web application I designed and developed as the final project for CS50x.
-This Flask application leverages Python, HTML, CSS, JavaScript, SQLite3, and API connections.
+It is my very first application!
+This Flask app leverages Python, HTML, CSS, JavaScript, SQLite3, and API connections.

 ### Features